United-Codes/cloudofficeprint-java/README.md

 The documentation for this SDK can be found inside the `docs/` folder on [Github](https://github.com/United-Codes/apexofficeprint-java).
 If you want to generate this documentation yourself, you can use Eclipse to achieve that.
 Select the root folder, click 'Project' in the top bar and click 'Generate Javadoc...'.

-The full APEX Office Print documentation can be found at the [AOP docs](https://www.apexofficeprint.com/docs/).
+The full Cloud Office Print documentation can be found at the [Cloud Office Print docs](https://www.cloudofficeprint.com/docs/).

 # Tests
 To check if everything works, you can run the tests.
 The tests can be run from the Main.java file, which can be found in the directory 'src/com/CloudOfficePrint/' of the project on [Github](https://github.com/United-Codes/apexofficeprint-java).
 The tests are uncommented by default, so running the Main.java file will execute the tests.
 The tests succeeded if no error is thrown.